Guide, Updated 15 May 2026

 Can I take my UK driving test in an adapted vehicle?

 Yes.
-You can use any roadworthy adapted vehicle with hand controls, left-foot accelerator, steering ball, voice-activated indicators, or other reasonable adaptations as long as it is MOT-current, insured, and fitted with proper dual controls on the examiner side.
+You can use any roadworthy adapted vehicle with hand controls, left-foot accelerator, steering ball, voice-activated indicators, or other reasonable adaptations as long as it is MOT-current, insured, and fitted with an extra interior mirror for the examiner.
+Dual controls are standard on tuition cars but not a legal requirement for the test.
 The licence issued after a successful adapted-vehicle test may carry restriction codes (Code 10 modified transmission, Code 78 automatic only).
 A later move to non-adapted vehicles may require a retest or code variation.
 See the automatic licence restrictions guide.

 Does asking for a disability accommodation make my UK driving test harder?